Advertisement

 Walking can help you manage and reduce your risk of type 2 diabetes.
 If left unchecked, this chronic disease can damage the heart, nerves, eyes, and kidneys over time.

 Being overweight is a primary risk factor for type 2 diabetes.
-Following a healthy diet that emphasizes fruits and vegetables, whole grains, lean proteins, and health fats, while limiting saturated fat and sugar is one important way to reduce your risk for this condition.
+Following a healthy diet that emphasizes fruits and vegetables, whole grains, lean proteins, and healthy fats, while limiting saturated fat and sugar is one important way to reduce your risk for this condition.

 Getting regular physical activity is another step you can take.
 For many people, a walking routine may be one simple way to find time for fitness every day.
-A 2022 study published in the journal Diabetes Care found that, in a group of ethnically diverse women in their 70s and 80s, every 2,000 steps taken per day contributed to a 12-percent reduction in risk for developing diabetes.
+One 2022 study published in the journal Diabetes Care even found that, in a group of ethnically diverse women in their 70s and 80s, every 2,000 steps taken per day contributed to a 12-percent reduction in risk for developing diabetes.

 4 / 9